cknoll/mpctools_casadi/README.txt

   Python 2.7
   Numpy
   Scipy
-  Casadi (download from <http://casadi.org> or
+  Casadi (Version >=2.7; download from <http://casadi.org> or
       <http://sourceforge.net/projects/casadi/files/CasADi>)

-With these packages installed, mpc-tools-casadi can be downloaded from the website above, and the mpctools folder can be placed in the user's Python path.
+With these packages installed, mpc-tools-casadi can be downloaded from the website above, and the mpctools folder can be manually placed in the user's Python path, or the provided setup script mpctoolssetup.py can be used, e.g.,

+    python mpctoolssetup.py install --user

+to install for the current user only, or

+    sudo python mpctoolssetup.py install

+to install systemwide.

 Code is used by importing mpctools within python scripts.
 See sample files for  complete examples.

 Bugs